matacoder/senior/README.md

 ### Trunk Based Development (TBD)
 The Trunk Based Development strategy involves developers integrating their changes directly into a shared trunk (master) at least once a day.
 This shared trunk is always in a releasable state.
 Developers can pull from this trunk, create a local repository, and then push the code to the shared trunk.

-This regular integration enables developers to view each other’s changes quickly and immediately react if there are any conflicts.
+This regular integration enables developers to view each other's changes quickly and immediately react if there are any conflicts.

 ### GitLab Flow
 The GitLab strategy combines feature-driven development and feature branches with issue tracking.
 This strategy is similar to GitHub flow yet includes environmental branches such as `development`, `pre-production`, and `production`.

 In GitLab Flow, development happens in one of these environmental branches, and verified and tested code is merged to other branches until they reach the production branch.
-Let’s assume that we have the three environmental branches mentioned above.
+Let's assume that we have the three environmental branches mentioned above.
 In that case, the development workflow will be:

 ## Continuous Integration
 * Follows CI rules (use project's CI tools, immediately fix broken build, etc.)